mtaruno/type-like-you/README.md

 1. talk-like-you vs regular LLM
 2. distinguish real human replies from talk-like-you

-### Instructions
-- Instruct the agent to copy the tone of the person who is speaking.
-- Instruct the agent to copy the tone of the person who is speaking, but to use a different tone.

 ### Tone Features
 - Sentence length: tendency for person to break up sentences into multiple lines (more lines less tokens) or in one line but more tokens.